accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-JSON-guide.md

 ![jar directory] (https://github.com/accesscode-2-1/unit-0/blob/master/images/jarsdirectory.png)

-Cool so it's now added but we're not out the water just yet.
+Cool so it's now added to our intellij project file structure but we're not out the water just yet.

 We still need to make sure that our project is aware of this new library.

 Let's import it!